-The agency's FY 20 projected shortfall of \$22.2 million is the result of the following: \$1 million in the State Employees' Retirement System (SERS) Defined Contribution Match account, \$2 million in the Employers' Social Security Tax account, and \$42.6 million in the State Employees' Health Service Cost account.
-The shortfall in these accounts is partially offset by lapses in the following accounts: \$2.6 million in the Other Post-Employment Benefits account, \$2.5 million in the Unemployment Compensation account, \$7.5 million in the Retired State Employee Health Service Cost account, and \$11 million in the Higher Education Alternate Retirement Program account.
+The agency's FY 20 projected shortfall of approximately \$22.2 million is primarily result of the following: \$1.4 million in the SERS Defined Contribution Match account, \$2 million in the Employers' Social Security Tax account, and \$42.6 million in the State Employees' Health Service Cost account.
+The shortfall in these accounts is partially offset by lapses in the following accounts: \$3 million in the Other Post-Employment Benefits account, \$2.5 million in the Unemployment Compensation account, \$7.5 million in the Retired State Employee Health Service Cost account, and \$11 million in the Higher Education Alternate Retirement Program account.

-The shortfall in the SERS Defined Contribution Match account is due to expenditures being 47% greater per pay period than its available budget.
-The shortfall in the Employers' Social Security Tax account is due to payroll trends running 1% higher than were assumed in the budget.
-The FY 20 appropriation is \$550,000 less (1% less) than the FY 19 appropriation.
+The shortfall in the SERS Defined Contribution Match account is due to expenditures being 47% greater per pay period than assumed in the budget.
+The shortfall in the Employers' Social Security Tax account is due to payroll trends running 1% higher than assumed in the budget.
+The FY 20 appropriation is approximately \$550,000 (less than 1%) less than FY 19 expenditures.

-The shortfall in the State Employees' Health Service Cost account is predominately due to the allocation of a \$33.3 million holdback to the account, which results in available funding being only 1.7% greater than FY 19 expenditures.
-Growth in the prior biennium was 4%.
+The shortfall in the State Employees' Health Service Cost account is predominately due to the allocation of a \$33.3 million holdback to the account, which results in available funding being only 1.7% greater than FY 19 expenditures (growth in the prior biennium was 4%).

-Shortfalls are anticipated to be largely offset by available funding in the Higher Education Alternate Retirement System (ARP) account due to projected expenditures for the ARP program being \$11 million less than were assumed in the budget.
-The FY 20 projected ARP expenditures of \$11 million are anticipated to be covered by an FY 19 carry forward and not FY 20 appropriated funds.
-Expenditures are less than were assumed in the budget predominately due to the finalization of ARP transfers effective January 18, 2019 to SERS, pursuant to the 2010 State Employees' Bargaining Agent Coalition (SEBAC) ARP Grievance Award (SAG Award).
-A total of 1,600 ARP participants transferred to SERS.
+The agency's shortfall is largely offset by available funding in the Higher Education Alternate Retirement System (ARP) account due to projected General Fund expenditures for the ARP program being \$11 million less than anticipated in the budget.
+The FY 20 projected ARP expenditures of \$11 million are anticipated to be covered by FY 19 carryforward and not FY 20 appropriated funds.
+Expenditures are less than assumed in the budget predominately due the finalization of ARP transfers effective January 18, 2019.

-Department of Correction - \$17.9 million
+Department of Correction - \$18 million

-The Department of Correction (DOC) is projected to have a \$17.9 million FY 20 deficiency, resulting from shortfalls of \$2.6 million in the Other Expenses account (OE) and \$15.3 million in Inmate Medical Services account (IMS).
-FY 20 available OE resources are 3.5% less than FY 19 OE expenditures.
-DOC is also experiencing an increase in various utility related accounts (natural gas, water, and sewage), food, beverage, and clothing costs, along with an increase in premise repairs and maintenance supplies needed to support the infrastructure of its aging facilities.
+The Department of Correction (DOC) is projected to have a deficiency of \$18.0 million, resulting from shortfalls of \$2.6 million in Other Expenses (OE) and \$15.4 million in Inmate Medical Services (IMS).
+FY 20 available OE resources are 3.5% less than its FY 19 expenditures.
+DOC is also experiencing an increase in various utility related accounts (natural gas, water, and sewage), food and beverage, and clothing along with an increase in premise repairs and maintenance supplies that are used to maintain and repair the aging infrastructure at its facilities.

-The IMS account is projected to have a \$15.3 million deficiency primarily due to staffing and pharmaceutical costs.
+The IMS account is projected to have a \$15.4 million deficiency primarily due to staffing and pharmaceutical costs.
 The agency is trying to fill over 100 medical positions.
 It is covering for these unfilled positions with overtime and temporary staff.
 The cost of pharmaceuticals continues to increase at the same time as the inmate population is aging, requiring more and costlier care.

-Department of Social Services - \$14.6 million
+Department of Social Services - \$14.9 million

-The agency is projected to have a net deficiency of \$14.6 million.
-A \$30 million shortfall in the Medicaid account (approximately 1.1% of the appropriation) is primarily due to higher than anticipated expenditures for: (1) pharmacy (due to lower rebates), and (2) inpatient and outpatient hospital services.
-Shortfalls are also anticipated in the HUSKY B account (\$400,000) and the State Administered General Assistance (SAGA) account (\$350,000) due to expenditure trends.
+The Department of Social Services (DSS) is projected to run a net deficiency of \$14,940,733.
+A \$30 million shortfall in the Medicaid account (approximately 1.1% of the appropriation) is primarily due to higher than anticipated expenditures for (1) pharmacy (as well as lower rebates), and (2) inpatient and outpatient hospital services.
+Shortfalls are also anticipated in the HUSKY B (\$400,000) and State Administered General Assistance (SAGA) (\$750,000) line items due to higher expenditure trends.